Bouni/max-cube-protocol/L-Message.md

 ### Actual Temperature (HeaterThermostat)

-There are reports that if a HeaterThermostat is in 'auto' mode, and the valve has moved recently, the actual temperature is returned at offset 9.
-Switching modes from auto to manual and back might also do this.
+If a HeaterThermostat is in 'auto' mode, and it isn't in a room with a WallMountedThermostat, the actual temperature is returned at offset 9.
+This appears to be updated only when the valve moves, although switching modes might also work.

     9       Actual Temperature  1           205